theolivenbaum/resin/README.md

 	// Implement the base class DocumentStream to use whatever source you need.

 It's perfectly fine to mix compressed and non-compressed batches inside a document store (directory).
+It's also fine to mix  different DocumentStream implementations for different batches inside a directory since they will be encoded the same way.

 ### Query the index.
 <a name="inproc" id="inproc"></a>